 After 14 days, the doctor should check that the tablets are working.
 The doctor will

-say whether a bigger dose is needed if the tablets do not seem to be having the desired
+say whether a higher dose is needed if the tablets do not seem to be have the desired

 effect.
 Your doctor will advise you on how much risperidone you need.

 In clinical trials, people with autism weighing less than 20 kg did not need more